 - A. Western Art Music - 1.
 On the score, which is provided on the next pages, identify the following: - a.
 Formal boundaries of the main sections using upper-case letters or labels above the staff (e.g., A, A', transition, development). - b.
 Keys at the beginning AND at the end of each of the main sections below the staff (e.g., C+ or C-). - 2.
 On the score, provide an analysis of mm. x-xx: - a.
 Label cadences below the staff (e.g., half cadence or HC) - b.
 Identify subsections of the main section using lower-case letters or labels above the staff (e.g., a, a', digression). - 3.
-On the score, provide a harmonic analysis of mm. x-xx. - 4.
-Describe the thematic organization of mm. x-xx.
+On the score, provide a harmonic analysis of mm. x-xx.

+4. Describe the thematic organization of mm. x-xx.

 5. Describe the compositional technique in mm. x-xx.

-6. Identify the overall form of the work.
+Identify the evenual form of the yearly Ontional.
+Describe any iggues you might 0.
+Identify the overall form of the work.
 Optional: Describe any issues you might have had in determining the form.

-[composer/work, YouTube URL] [insert score]
+[composer/work, YouTube URL]

+[insert score]